CMCRobotics/Table-XY/software/Arduino/UNO/TableXY_grbl/README.md

 -------------------------------------------------------------------

-Program modified by Jose Luis Gomez Costa:
+Program modified by Jose Luis Gomez Costa, for converting Zaxis commands into Pencil up/down commands

-gcode.c/h
+	When Z command is detected in a Command line:

-Modified: a command Zdddd is converted into:
+		- Mxx command is executed
-	- M03 behaviour: if d > 0 (Pencil up)
-	- M05 behaviour: if d <= 0 (Pencil down)
-	- Z command is discarded
+		- then the original command line is executed unmodified.

+	This will imply always processing the Z axis, but as there is no hardware it will not interfere with the actual behaviour with a Pencil.

 -------------------------------------------------------------------
 # grbl-servo Original